 Is It Painful To Donate Plasma?

-It’s a common concern among plasma donors.
+Is the plasma donation process painful?
+This is a common concern among plasma donors.

 Some donors describe plasma donation as slightly more painful than donating blood.
 Others agree that there is not much difference.